top of page

 Myofascial release

 Myofascial release therapy is one of the most effective tissue techniques for breaking down scar tissue or adhesions in muscles, tendons, ligaments, fascia, and connective tissue to restore function and movement.
 Typically, it involves the doctor locating adhesions that are causing the problem, applying tension with thumbs or fingers over these lesions in the direction of the fibers, and then having the patient elongate the musculature while the doctor continues to apply tension to the area.
-By breaking up the adhesions and restoring proper blood flow to the tissues, the patient's' condition typically improves.
+By breaking up the adhesions and restoring proper blood flow to the tissues, the patient's condition typically improves.

 sb3.png